BlenderAid/Asset-Flinger/README.md

 * Wrapping of text for long file names
 * Scrolling of the thumbnails via mouse wheel
 * Support for .blend objects and materials + their thumbnails

-# Known Bugs
-* When using *Your Library*, the Asset Flinger menu displays the whole path to your library.
-Should be only the folder's name
-* When you set up a wrong path for *Your Library* in the add-on's Preferences, you get an error message when using the custom path in the add-on in 3D view.
-Also, the 3D view goes a little darker and doesn't go away until you restart whole Blender
-* While in the Asset Flinger menu and doing an Alt-Tab to switch programs, and then coming back to Blender, the menu appears to all open 3D views.
-Very annoying.